-With the loft workshop being expected to be out of action for around 4-6 weeks we spent a lot of time building stock for our AB Electronics UK store building several hundred of each of our boards to hopefully keep us in stock over the building work period.
+With the loft workshop expected to be out of action for around 4-6 weeks, we spent a lot of time building stock for our AB Electronics UK store, building several hundred of each of our boards to hopefully keep us in stock over the building work period.

-The inside of the loft had a layer of fibre based board which was very messy to remove and broke into a lot of small chunks.
+The inside of the loft had a layer of the fibre-based board which was very messy to remove and broke into a lot of small chunks.
 Once the fibre board had been removed we cleaned up the years of old slate dust from the original wooden roof rafters as you can see in the photo above.

-The plastic dust sheets installed before the old slates were removed from the roof.
+The plastic dust sheets were installed before the old slates were removed from the roof.

-The work was due to start in the first week in June 2016 but was initially delayed by a week due to delays with getting the scaffolding erected.
-The builders stated working the following week but lost several days due to bad weather and with most of the slates off the main roof we had a very bad rain storm overnight and the temporary plastic sheeting the builders had secured to the roof came lose with the strong winds and we found water coming indoors!
-Myself and Andrew had to go onto the very wet and windy roof at 11pm at night to try to secure the plastic sheeting down and stop the rain from coming in.
+The work was due to start in the first week of June 2016 but was initially delayed by a week due to delays in getting the scaffolding erected.
+The builders started working the following week but lost several days due to bad weather with most of the slates off the main roof we had a very bad rain storm overnight and the temporary plastic sheeting the builders had secured to the roof came to loose with the strong winds and we found water coming indoors!
+Myself and Andrew had to go onto the very wet and windy roof at 11 pm at night to try to secure the plastic sheeting down and stop the rain from coming in.

-The original roof rafters did not have any insulation between them and we only had a fibreglass type loft insulation on the rafters below and so we decided to have foil backed foam insulation installed between the roof rafters when the old slates had been removed.
+The original roof rafters did not have any insulation between them and we only had fibreglass-type loft insulation on the rafters below and so we decided to have foil-backed foam insulation installed between the roof rafters when the old slates had been removed.

 The roof did not have any secondary waterproof protection which is standard on modern housing and so the builders installed a breathable membrane under the new slates which will also act as an extra insulation layer keeping an air gap between the new slates and the new insulation foam whilst still allowing a small amount of airflow to stop the roof space from getting damp.

-Waterproof breathable membrade insalled with the old window frames on the left of the photo.
+A waterproof breathable membrane was installed with the old window frames on the left of the photo.

 The original timber rafters which would have been 4” x 2” varied in width and depth by over 30mm from one side of the roof to the other and modern timber was available only in metric sizes and so we had to use 95mm x 45mm joists to repair and create the new frame spaces.
 The inside of the shorter rafters had to have additional wood strips added to make the installation of the final wood panels easier and straighter.

-Old window frames removed and new timber joists installed to straighten the old rafters.
+Old window frames were removed and new timber joists were installed to straighten the old rafters.

-The photo below show the slates installed across the bathroom roof space and half way up across the bedroom and the space left at the top ready to create the holes again for the window installations.
+The photo below shows the slates installed across the bathroom roof space and halfway up across the bedroom and the space left at the top ready to create the holes again for the window installations.